-If you can’t find fake flowers in the colors you need or just want a change, paint them!
-This tutorial shows you how to paint flowers in minutes.
-No floral spray paint required.
+If you can’t find artificial florals in the colors you need, paint them!
+This tutorial shows you how to spray paint fake flowers in minutes.
+No special floral spray paint required.

 Skills Required: Beginner.
 If you can use a can of spray paint, you can make this project!
 I would say if you aren’t an expert with spray paint, the biggest tip for success is to work slowly.
 It will work well if you follow that advice.

 I love real plants, but they don’t last around this house.
 Something about having to remember to water them always causes an issue.

 Artificial flowers are one way to spruce up a room but sometimes you can’t find the colors you need.
 Why not paint them?

 Before you get started painting the flowers, you will want to make sure that they are clean and ready to paint.
 Dust the blooms or wipe them lightly with a wet paper towel.

 If they are really dirty you can try washing them in the sink, but be gentle.
 You should also put something in the sink as a trap so you don’t lose too many blooms or petals.
 Let dry.

 After you spruce up the flowers and let them dry, you’ll want to get rid of any leaves and petals you don’t want.
 If you want to, use painter’s tape to tape off the stem(s) so that spray paint doesn’t end up there.

 Floral Spray Paint